 Place the grapefruit peel in a mason jar.
 Cover with vinegar, screw on the lid and let sit in a cool, dark place for about a week to infuse.
 Strain the vinegar and pour into a spray bottle.
 Fill the rest of the bottle with water and add a few drops of the tea tree oil (3-5 will do).
 Shake gently before using.

-Grapefruit Poppy Seed Dressing
+Love this Grapefruit Poppy Seed Dressing recipe?

 - 1/3 cup fresh grapefruit juice